alexlance/userd/README.md

 -----------------------------------------

-# Usage:
+### Usage

 Run `userd` periodically on each of your servers.
 Eg:

     userd --realm development --repo https://github.com/someone/users

-# Git repository:
+### Git repository

 When the application starts, `userd` clones a git repository into memory.

 The git repository contains a centralized list of users.
 It then checks that list and adds or removes user accounts from the server as required.

-    *The git repository should be locked down to prevent unauthorized write access*
+    The git repository should be locked down to prevent unauthorized write access

 The git repo can contain ssh public keys for each user, `userd` will keep each user's `~/.ssh/authorized_keys` up to date with those keys.
-Additionally the user's groups and other account details may be administrated from the git repo as well.
+The user's groups and other account details may be administrated from the git repo as well.

-Since all user administration is performed by changing a git repo, there is a solid audit trail behind every access that is granted for every user, for every server.
+Since all user administration is performed by changing a git repo, there is a solid audit trail behind every server access that is granted for every user.
 We make use of Pull Requests so that a user may kick-start their own request for access.

-# Realms:
+### Realms

 Each server belongs to a realm.
 The realm name is arbitrary, and it is up to you to decide what sort of name to use.